MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 #customer intent: I want to understand how Defender for Endpoint integrates with Defender for Cloud.
 ---

-# Defender for Endpoint and Defender for Vulnerability Management integration
+# Defender for Endpoint/Defender for Vulnerability Management integration

 Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management integrate natively with Microsoft Defender for Cloud to provide: